Key Points

 Compare Data Sets - ANOVA Excel

 Step 3.
-Click OK to the first choice, ANOVA: Single Factor.
+Click OK on the first choice, ANOVA: Single Factor.

 ANOVA - Compare Data Sets